 I don't use it for a couple of reasons.
 It only works in one app.
 It's like having a keyboard that only works in one program.
 I use Editorial and Scrivener for writing on my iPhone.
 I want to use speech in these programs.
 Second, it's an expensive iPhone app - \$15 a month, which works out to \$180 a year.
 That's a showstopper for many people.

-Again, full speech input for smart phones needs to be implemented at the platform level - as part of the operating system - so there's a consistent interface across apps.
+Again, full speech input for smart phones needs to be implemented at the platform level - as part of the operating system - so you have a consistent interface and users can have consistent commands across phone apps.